An open letter from Peter

 recording “itch” a few years earlier, when Columbia Records, urged by Robert

-for me, still in my early 20s, and when the record came out, it was thrilling
+to the excitement for me, still in my early 20s, and when the record came out,

-to hear it on radio stations around the country.
-I was hooked on recording and
+it was thrilling to hear it on radio stations around the country.
+I was hooked

-wanted to do more of the wonderful ensemble pieces that were unknown to the
+on recording and wanted to do more of the wonderful ensemble pieces that were

 The first record we